-Give them to the UM
+Donate to the UM

-At the University of Montpellier, International Women's Rights Day lasts a whole month, from March 1 to 31!
-For the 2026 edition, "Donner des Elles à l'UM" invites you to continue working together to advance gender equality.
+At the University of Montpellier, International Women’s Day lasts a whole month, from March 1 to 31!
+For the 2026 edition, “Donner des Elles à l’UM” invites you to continue working together to advance gender equality.

-At the University, equality is not simply proclaimed: it is built, passed on, and defended.
-The program offered this year during the month of March is a powerful testament to this.
-It brings to life, on our campuses, a lasting and concrete commitment to women's rights.
-Through workshops, artistic creations, and conferences, by promoting the work of our students and strengthening our institutional mechanisms, we are affirming a clear ambition: to give ourselves the means to understand, act, and transform collective representations.
-Beyond the highlights of the month, we are pursuing a permanent dynamic: that of an inclusive university, attentive to vulnerabilities and resolutely committed to real equality.
+At the University, equality is not merely proclaimed: it is built, passed on, and defended.
+This year’s program of events for the month of March is a powerful testament to this.
+It brings to life, on our campuses, a lasting and concrete commitment to women’s rights.
+Through workshops, artistic creations, and conferences—by highlighting the work of our students and strengthening our institutional frameworks—we affirm a clear ambition: to equip ourselves with the means to understand, act, and transform collective perceptions.
+Beyond the month’s highlights, we are pursuing an ongoing effort: that of an inclusive university, attentive to vulnerabilities, and resolutely committed to real equality.

-The“Donner des Elles à l’UM”agenda
+The“Donner des Elles à l’UM”Calendar

 Hosted by Idaline Lortiga